Climb Europe - The website to plan your

 Rock climbing in Malta is the place to get away from the climbing crowds.
-There are over 1,200 routes on Malta and the neighbouring island of Gozo.
+There are around 1,500 routes on Malta and the neighbouring island of Gozo.

 Rock climbing in Portugal.
 There are many excellent crags to be found in Portugal; from the granite and limestone cliffs near Lisbon; the granite bouldering at Pedra do Urso in Central Portugal; to the limestone cliffs in the Algarve.

 Rock climbing in Romania.
 There are many of excellent rock climbing areas in Romania and there is scope for adding plenty of new routes and/or opening up new areas.
 The popular rock climbing areas are Baile Herculane, Ceile Bicazului, the Bucegi mountains and the Trascau mountains, which includes the Turda gorge.

 Rock climbing in Sardinia has always been popular especially the limestone sport climbing around Cala Gonone.
 Discover other climbing areas in Sardinia, including traditional multi-pitch climbing and sport climbing at places such as Isili and Domusnovas.
 They are many bouldering areas on the island usually on fantastic granite rock.

 Rock climbing in Slovenia.
 Slovenia is fast becoming a popular holiday destination, and it also offers superb rock climbing.
 There are over 70 sports crags within Slovenia, all of which are sensibly bolted and on solid rock - more than enough for several weeks of excellent rock climbing.